Borda/pyGCO/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behavior...

-1. Go to '...'
-2. Run '....'
-3. See error

 <!-- If you have a code sample, error messages, stack traces, please provide it here as well -->